 Within 14 days prior to any ground disturbing activities for each phase of construction, the project applicant shall retain a qualified biologist to conduct a preconstruction survey of the site, any off-site improvement areas, and all publicly accessible potential burrowing owl habitat within 500 feet of the project construction footprint.
 The survey shall be performed in accordance with the applicable sections CDFW Staff Report on Burrowing Owl Mitigation.
 The qualified biologist shall be familiar with burrowing owl identification, behavior, and biology, and shall meet the minimum qualifications for such preconstruction survey.
-If the survey does not identify any nesting burrowing owls on the site, further mitigation is not required for that phase unless activity ceases for a period in excess of 14 days in which case the survey area in an area where disturbance would occur, the project applicant shall implement measures as determined by the qualified biologist.
+If the survey does not identify any nesting burrowing owls on the site, further mitigation is not required for that phase unless activity ceases for a period in excess of 14 days in which case the survey requirements and obligations shall be repeated.
+If active burrowing owl dens are found within the survey area in an area where disturbance would occur, the project applicant shall implement measures as determined by the qualified biologist.